gesteves/gateway/README.md

 # Gateway

-This is a very simple personal homepage written in Middleman.
+This is a very simple personal homepage written in Middleman and powered by Contentful.